 6 ways to stop wage garnishment

 There are a few ways that you can avoid or stop wage garnishments once it’s started.
-Most of them rely on working with the IRS to settle your debt, but you may also prevent wage garnishment if you prove that you can’t pay what you owe.
+Most of them rely on working with the IRS to settle your back taxes, but you may also prevent wage garnishment if you prove that you can’t pay what you owe.

 - Pay off your tax debt in full